 Chief Branch called for a corrections, deletions, and/or additions to the minutes from the March 3, 2022 meeting.
-In lieu of time, Dave Johnson made the motion to wave the reading of the minutes, seconded by Eddie Macon.
+A motion was made by Dave Johnson to approve the minutes and was seconded by Eddie Macon.

 V. Grant Review

 A. Victims Services